-Greater numbers of public investors are "getting in on the ground floor" by investing in small businesses.
-When successful, these enterprises enhance the economy and provide jobs for its citizens.
+When successful, small businesses enhance the economy and provide jobs for its citizens.
 They also provide investment opportunities.
 However, an opportunity to invest must be considered in light of the inherently risky nature of small business investments.

-In considering a small business investment, you should proceed with caution, and above all, never invest more than you can afford to lose.
+In considering a small business investment, you should proceed with caution and make an informed investment decision based on your circumstances and expectations.
+Above all, never invest more than you can afford to lose.